 >Cut until next modified section

-If a UE that is configured by upper layers to transmit NR sidelink communication is configured with transmission resource pool(s) in SystemInformationBlockType28 or sl-ConfigDedicatedNR and the measurement objects concerning NR sidelink communication (i.e. measObjectNR-SL) by EUTRA, it shall perform CBR measurement as specified in subclause 5.5.3 of TS 38.331 [82], based on the transmission resource pool(s) in SystemInformationBlockType28 or sl-ConfigDedicatedNR and the measurement object(s) concerning NR sidelink communication configured by EUTRA.
+If a UE that is configured by upper layers to transmit NR sidelink communication is configured by EUTRA with transmission resource pool(s) in SystemInformationBlockType28 or by sl-ConfigDedicatedNR and the measurements concerning NR sidelink communication (i.e. by sl-ConfigDedicatedNR), it shall perform CBR measurement as specified in subclause 5.5.3 of TS 38.331 [82], based on the transmission resource pool(s) in SystemInformationBlockType28 or sl-ConfigDedicatedNR and the measurements concerning NR sidelink communication configured by EUTRA.

 NOTE 2a: SIB12 specified in subclause 5.5.3 of TS 38.331 is provided in SystemInformationBlockType28.